5nizza/spec-framework/readme.md

-# Specification to SYNT-AIGER converters
+# SMV format for synthesis.
+A converter from it to the SYNT format.

 Contains two conversion tools:

-1. From our specification format (`smv` file with goal automata files) to SYNT-AIGER-LIVE format (that we use for the synthesis with liveness tool):
+1. From our specification format (`SMV` file with goal automata files) to SYNTCOMP with liveness guarantees format
+   (that we use for the synthesis with liveness tool):
-    - the main script file is `spec_2_aig.py`
+   - the main script file is `spec_2_aag.py`
-    - that script file uses the script `spec_2_smv.py` which itself translates our specification smv format into `smv` format that can be then later understood by aiger tools
+   - `spec_2_aag.py` uses `spec_2_smv.py` that translates
+     our extended SMV format into the standard `SMV` format that can be then later understood by aiger tools

-2. From SYNT-AIGER-LIVE format to HWMCC format (with justice).
+2. From the SYNTCOMP with liveness guarantees format to the HWMCC format.

-Description of our specification format is at https://verify.iaik.tugraz.at/research/bin/view/Ausgewaehltekapitel/PARTI

 # Requirements and Setup

+- `swig`
+  in the directory `aiger_swig` run `make_swig.sh`
+  (tested with version `2.0.11`, likely works with any `2.0.x`)

 - aiger tools http://fmv.jku.at/aiger/
   Tested with version `1.9.9`.